7 Best Short-Scale Bass Guitars of 2024

 When you buy through our links, we may earn an affiliate commission.

-Our #1 pick is Fender Player Mustang Bass PJ because of its incredible tone and versatility while keeping a reasonable price tag.
+My #1 pick is the Fender Player Mustang Bass PJ because of its incredible tone and versatility while keeping a reasonable price tag, although there are many other great models out there - so let's have a look together!

 Quick Summary of the Best Short-Scale Bass Guitars